dhis2/dhis2-docs/src/commonmark/en/content/user/using-beta-reporting-functionality.md

 You run/view a report by clicking on the triple-dot icon of the report and then selecting "Create" from the contextual menu.
-If there are any pre-defined paramaters, you will see a report parameter window where you must fill in the values needed for orgunit and/or reporting month, depending on what has been defined in the underlying report table(s).
+If there are any pre-defined parameters, you will see a report parameter window where you must fill in the values needed for orgunit and/or reporting month, depending on what has been defined in the underlying report table(s).
 Click on "Generate Report" when you are ready.
 The report will either appear